 - any secondary unknowns or relationships that may be required

-- proper understanding of the techniques required to move toward solution
+- the techniques required to move toward solution

 - ability to interpret and properly explain the solution